 A digital citizen is a person who uses information technology (IT) to participate in society, politics, and government.
 Karen Mossberger defines it as ” those who use the Internet regularly and effectively” in her book Digital Citizenship: The Internet, Society, and Participation.
 They have a comprehensive understanding of digital citizenship, which is responsible and appropriate behavior when using technology.

-During the last year, IDB and Wikimedia Argentina with support from the Wikimedia Foundation, carried out their first joint project to offer a course “21st Century Skills in Action: Digital Citizenship and Wikimedia Projects” focused on developing life skills and digital citizenship.
-This course was offered at no cost to young people in Latin America and the Caribbean and its purpose was to strengthen digital literacy and Wikimedia projects from a 21st century skills perspective, to close the content and learning gaps, and to learn about digital citizenship-focused projects.
+During the last year, IDB and Wikimedia Argentina, with support from the Wikimedia Foundation, carried out their first joint project to offer a course, “21st Century Skills in Action: Digital Citizenship and Wikimedia Projects” which focused on developing life skills and digital citizenship.
+This course was offered at no cost to young people in Latin America and the Caribbean and its purpose was to strengthen digital literacy and Wikimedia projects from a 21st-century skills perspective, to close the content and learning gaps, and to learn about digital citizenship-focused projects.
 More than 200 young people from 18 countries in the region received this training.

-The call for applications received more than 1,300 inscriptions from young people between 18 and 35 years of age in the region interested in strengthening their digital skills, critical thinking, communication and collaboration skills, with a focus on digital citizenship.
-The online course was led by Wikimedia Argentina’s Education and Human Rights team and had the active participation of 216 young people who from November 1st were enrolled during 4 weeks with materials that addressed topics such as: digital citizenship; Wikipedia as a search and critical writing tool; content gaps in Wikimedia projects; and, finally, the creation of a work proposal for the Wikimedia projects.
+The call for applications received more than 1,300 inscriptions from young people between 18 and 35 in the region interested in strengthening their digital skills, critical thinking, communication, and collaboration skills, focusing on digital citizenship.
+The online course was led by Wikimedia Argentina’s Education and Human Rights team and had the active participation of 216 young people who enrolled for four weeks with materials that addressed topics such as digital citizenship; Wikipedia as a search, and critical writing tool; content gaps in Wikimedia projects; and, finally, the creation of a work proposal for the Wikimedia projects.

-In order to support this roadmap, the IDB and the Wikimedia Foundation joined forces to promote greater equity and inclusion in the region by supporting this training program.
-The Wikimedia Foundation is the non-profit organization that operates Wikipedia and other free knowledge projects, inviting everyone to create a world in which every human being can freely share the sum of all knowledge.
-The Foundation supports a network of affiliated organizations, like Wikimedia Argentina, and is a member of the IDB’s 21st Century Skills Coalition that focuses on ensuring inclusion, equity and quality education in Latin American and Caribbean countries.
+To support this roadmap, the IDB and the Wikimedia Foundation joined forces to promote greater equity and inclusion in the region by supporting this training program.
+The Wikimedia Foundation is a non-profit organization that operates Wikipedia and other free knowledge projects, inviting everyone to create a world where every human can freely share the sum of all knowledge.
+The Foundation supports a network of affiliated organizations, like Wikimedia Argentina, and is a member of the IDB’s 21st Century Skills Coalition which focuses on ensuring inclusion, equity, and quality education in Latin American and Caribbean countries.

-The results of this course not only impacted the students’ knowledge, but also their awareness of each one of the 21st century’s challenges.
+The results of this course impacted not only the students’ knowledge but also their awareness of each of the 21st century’s challenges.
 In addition to the quality of its contents, the course is even more important because it has been designed for citizens of the 21st century.
-In general, these types of projects provide comprehensive support to the citizens of the 4th industrial revolution by enabling them to navigate the digital reality in which the new generations are immersed.
+In general, these projects provided comprehensive support to the citizens of the 4th industrial revolution by enabling them to navigate the digital reality in which the new generations are immersed.
 We are excited to explore more opportunities between Wikimedia chapters in the region and the IDB to serve the same vision of free knowledge for the people of Latin America and the Caribbean.

 *Invited authors: Luzelena Escamilla is a Strategic Partnerships Specialist at the Wikimedia Foundation, Luisina Ferrante is the Education and Human Rights Program Manager at Wikimedia Argentina, and Cecilia Vázquez is a Specialist in virtual education and technology.